-During the financial year, management carried out an impairment review of the recoverable amounts of the intangible assets relating to Azeus Products and is satisfied that there is no impairment.
+During the financial year, management carried out a review of the recoverable amounts of the intangible assets relating to Azeus products and is satisfied that there is no impairment.
 The carrying amounts of the intangible assets are disclosed in Note 18.